RishabhVaishnavProjects/DataAssignment/README.txt

   python GetOldTweets3.py --querysearch "nigger" --maxtweets 100 --output tweets.csv

-* To analyze a tweet for understanding the opinion expressed by it, we quantify the sentiment with a positive or negative value called polarity. the overall sentiment is often inferred as positive, neutral or negative from the sign of the polarity score.
+* To analyze a tweet for understanding the opinion expressed by it, we quantify the sentiment with a positive or negative value called polarity, the overall sentiment is often inferred as positive, neutral or negative from the sign of the polarity score.

 * In task.py, polariy of tweet greater then 0 means positive sentiment, less then 0 means negative sentiment and equal to 0 means neutral sentiment.